Rihanna Marks The One-Year ‘ANTiversary’ Of Her ‘Anti’ Album With Never Before Seen Photos On Instagram

-Rihanna is taking some time to celebrate the one-year anniversary release of her eighth studio album, Anti, on social media, taking Instagram on January 28 to share several behind-the-scenes photos of “the making of” her double-platinum album with the hashtag, “ANTiversary.”
+Rihanna is taking some time to celebrate the one-year anniversary release of her eighth studio album, Anti, on social media, taking to Instagram on January 28 to share several behind-the-scenes photos of “the making of” her double-platinum album with the hashtag, “ANTiversary.”

 Just days after learning that two additional tracks off of her Anti album had reached platinum status, Rihanna took to Instagram to share three never-before-seen photos of herself in the process of recording her eighth studio album under the hashtag, “ANTiversary,” to commemorate the one-year anniversary of the release of her chart-topping album.